OrangeDoggo/dayz-external-sdk/README.md

-External SDK for DayZ, enough to make esp and bullet tp, includes offsets for 1.20 although could be outdated as I last checked March 6th.
+External SDK for DayZ, enough to make esp and bullet tp, includes offsets for 1.22.
 Could be made cleaner and some things done better but good enough.

 Usage:
 ```cpp